Solomd19/32-Bit-Single-Cycle-RISC-V-Processor/README.md

 For generating clocking IP:
 - Use Xilinx Clocking Wizard IP
+- Use frequency synthesis & phase alignment
+- clk_in1: Any system clock that is the frequency of the output or higher
-- clk_out0: 20MHz, 0 deg phase shift
+- clk_out0: 64MHz max, 0 deg phase shift, BUFG output
-- clk_out1: 20MHz, 120 deg phase shift
+- clk_out1: Same freq as clk_out1, 180 deg phase shift, BUFG output
-- clk_out2: 20MHz, 240 deg phase shift

 For generating RAM IP:
 - Use Xilinx Block Memory Generator IP